Introduction

 Chemical

-Spoilage is not only about the high number of micro-organisms in the product (the bacterial count in fermented products is also high), but also about the undesirable substances that are formed by the metabolism of micro-organisms.
+Spoilage is not only about the high number of micro-organisms in the product (the bacterial count in fermented products is also high), but also about the undesirable that are formed by the metabolism of micro-organisms.

 Physical